-Families and Researchers Working Together to Advance Understanding of Williams Syndrome
+Families and Researchers Working Together to Find Answers

 About the Registry

-The Registry is developed for, and owned by, the WSA.
-It collects and organizes information that parents or legal guardians provide about their family member with Williams syndrome.
+The WS Registry is developed for, and owned by, the WSA.
+It is directed by one of the world’s leading experts on Williams syndrome – Dr. Barbara Pober, a medical geneticist and Harvard professor.
+The WS Registry collects and organizes information that parents or legal guardians provide about their family member with Williams syndrome.
 It also connects persons with Williams syndrome and their families to doctors and scientists currently researching the condition.

 Why is a Registry necessary?